 *Anne Spencer was born on this date in 1882.
-She was an African American poet.
+She was a Black poet.

 From Henry County, Virginia, Annie Bethel Bannister was the only child of Joel Cephus Bannister and Sarah Louise Scales.
 After a turbulent marriage ended, young Anne was taken to Bramwell, West Virginia.
 Money problems then forced Anne’s mother to place her in the home of William T. Dixie, a prominent member of the Black community.
 Reading dime-store novels and newspapers taught the gifted youngster about the power of language.

 While she was illiterate herself, Anne’s mother sent her daughter to the Virginia Seminary in Lynchburg, where she graduated in 1899.
 During these academic years, Anne met classmate Edward Spencer.
 The couple married on May 15, 1901 and had three children.
 While Spencer befriended many Harlem Renaissance personalities, her most rewarding relationship was with James Weldon Johnson.
 Not only did he discover her, but he also selected her pen name, Anne Spencer.

 Johnson also introduced her to H. L. Mencken, who helped Spencer publish her first poem, Before the Feast at Shushan.
 She later declined his patronage.
 Spencer published most of her poems during the 1920s in the period's most prestigious collections.
 Other authors and examples are James Weldon Johnson's The Book of American Negro Poetry (1922); Robert T. Kerlin's Negro Poets and Their Poems (1923); Louis Untermeyer's American Poetry Since 1900 (1923); Alain Locke's The New Negro (1925); and Countee Cullen's Caroling Dusk (1925).
 One of Spencer’s last poems, For Jim, Easter Eve, was published in Langston Hughes and Arna Bontemps's The Poetry of the Negro, 1746-1949, in 1948.